stragod/stragod/README.md

-👋 Hi there I am ragha
+👋 Hi there I am ragha and an aspiring data analyst
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data analysis and Artifical Intelligence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SQL and Power BI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data analysis projects
-- 📫 How to reach me ...
+- 📫 How to reach me : raghaje@gmail.com

 <!---
 stragod/stragod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.